 This application parameter may be used to filter by message-recipient the messages that are returned in the Messages-Listing object.
-A related bMessage shall be included in the listing if the delivered FilterRecipient string matches a sub-string of one of the vCard attributes "N", "TEL" and "EMAIL" of at least one string erecipient> contained by this message.
-This parameter shall not be used if the MCE intends to select messages with any recipient.
+A related bMessage shall be included in the listing if the delivered FilterRecipient string matches a sub-string of one of the vCard attributes "N", "TEL" and "EMAIL" of at least one shall be used if the MCE intends to select messages with any recipient.
 The text string in this application parameter shall be coded in UTF-8.